nasa/openmct/API.md

 ### `MCT.Objects`
 Status: First Draft

 Allows you to register object providers, which allows you to integrate domain objects from various different sources.
 Also implements methods for mutation and persistence of objects.
-See (Object API)[src/api/objects/README.md] for more details.
+See [Object API](src/api/objects/README.md) for more details.

 ### `MCT.Composition`
 Status: First Draft